Cryptocurrency Regulation Global Update

 In 2016, the European Union passed a motion enabling the taxation of crypto holdings and earnings.
-But since then, no overarching definition of cryptocurrencies has been set, leaving individual EU countries on their own to formulate regulatory laws.
+But since then, they have not set an overarching definition of cryptocurrencies.
+As such, individual EU countries on their own in formulating regulatory laws.

 While bitcoin has legal status in the EU, there exists no framework for regulatory controls.
-Even though the European Parliament met recently to discuss ICOs, only generalities about increasing oversight were discussed, with no real movement on crypto regulation.
+Even though the European Parliament met recently to discuss ICOs, they only covered generalities about increasing oversight.
+There’s been no real movement on crypto regulation.
 In spite of this, member nations are moving forward with their own regulatory efforts.

 Just over 4% of ICO projects originated in Estonia during 2018.
 Not too bad considering that’s more than Germany and Canada combined.
 They’ve made it easy for businesses to relocate there with a unique e-residence program.
 Additionally, they’ve stepped up as the first EU nation to begin certifying ICO startups using two different types of licensure, one for exchanges and the other for wallets.
-So far, over 900 licenses have been issued to crypto businesses.
+So far, Estonia has issued over 900 licenses to crypto businesses.

 Estonia’s embrace of digital assets.